johnwick42in/versatus/README.md

    ```
    Now you'll see a link to your playground. save them for later use.

-## Steps to create a mintable fungible token
+## Steps to create a mintable fungible token & create a faucet

 - Use the below command for setup
 ```sh